Lua0000/Aprendendo-linguagem-C/README.md

 * 📂 Capítulo 1 — ✅ Concluído
 * 📂 Capítulo 2 — ✅ Concluído
-* 📂 Capítulo 3 — 🔄 Em andamento
+* 📂 Capítulo 3 — ✅ Concluído
-* 📂 Capítulo 4 — 🔄 Em andamento
+* 📂 Capítulo 4 — ✅ Concluído

 ---